-Editorial profile: The strength and depth of Post’s trusted, informative and often challenging editorial coverage is one of the main reasons people pay for its content.
-Post provides comprehensive and authoritative coverage of all issues of interest to the UK insurance industry through quality news and analysis, lively comment, in-depth topical features and strong technical articles and broadcasts.
-Post’s editorial team picks up major awards every year for its news and in-depth research and feature articles.
+Editorial profile: One of the main reasons people buy Post is because of the strength and depth of its trusted, informative and often challenging editorial coverage.
+Post provides comprehensive and authoritative coverage of all issues of interest to the UK, European and Asia insurance industry through quality news and analysis, lively comment, in-depth topical features and strong technical articles.
+Post's editorial team pick up major awards every year for its news and in-depth research and feature articles and cumulatively Post has won more external awards for editorial than any other UK insurance publication

-Read at all stages of a professional's career: With its all encompassing content Post is the cradle to the grave industry resource for insurance professionals at all stages of their careers - whether they be Chartered Insurance Institute students developing their careers or department heads or chief executives responsible for the strategic direction of their companies.
+Read at all stages of a professional's career: With its all encompassing content Post is the cradle to the grave industry journal read by over 44,000 insurance professionals across the globe at all stages of their careers - whether they be CII students developing their careers or department heads or chief executives responsible for the strategic direction of their companies.

 Established event’s programme: Post hosts a comprehensive events programme on key industry topics including The British Insurance Awards, the Claims Club and conferences and seminars covering specific sectors such as Motor Claims, Property, Rehabilitation and Fraud.